Activity and Event Ideas for National Science Week

 The fact that most students participated was a key indication of effectiveness.
 One student for example entered the hall shaking all over but became intrigued by the stick insects and even requested to go back to them!
 Staff response was incredibly enthusiastic with lots of follow-up discussion.
 The Mackillop science teacher was asked to describe the event and show photos at a staff meeting and at their formal assembly when VIPs were present.
 (Southern Support School, TAS)

-Outdoor Science Laboratory.
 Growing bacterial cultures using rhodospirillum rubrium, extracting DNA from strawberries and bananas, making water-powered rockets, completing fitness tests, building electrical circuits and testing a range of products to see if they conduct electricity, the development of a native garden, a farmers market to sample the schoo Ag farm produce, wine making and forensics.
 (Charters Towers SHS, QLD)

-Science sculpture exhibition.
 Each class from PP - Yr 7 designed and created a science sculpture made from recyclable materials.
 All classes visited the exhibition and older students were buddies up with younger students.
 Each child received a program with an outline of each sculpture and was asked to complete a voting slip.
 They voted for their favourite sculpture, the one with the best environmental message and the one with the best use of recycled materials.
 The local Member of Parliament presented certificates and fruit trees (for our vegetable garden) at assembly.
 (Applecross PS, WA)

 We had a special science week lunch at the tuckshop that included items such as Microchips with lava, flavoured H2O, protein wrapped in emulsified sheets of carbohydrates and solidified h20 with glucose.
 We also had our district science facilitator talk about biodiversity at our upper and lower school assembly and she conducted some science experiments.
 (Cooroy SS, QLD)

-Scientist-in-residence for National Science Week culminating with a Science fair.
+We had a scientist-in-residence for National Science Week culminating with a Science fair.
 (Bishop Druitt College, NSW)

 Joint project between Ipswich SHS and Brassall SS (QLD) to construct an analemmatic sundial on the Brassall site.
 Activities included planning and obtaining field data, constructing models, trialling sundials and eventually construction.